 I already have a page on my blog titled Believe 101, with posts covering questions or topics in relation to Christianity and Christ.
-But I also have a lot of basic terms, and other topics/questions that I haven’t covered yet.
+But I also have a lot of basic terms and other topics/questions that I haven’t covered yet.
 I feel a push to start including these posts, and have felt the need to do for weeks, if not a month now.
-Any new posts I feel that fall in that category will be added to the page.
+Any new posts I feel that fall into that category will be added to the page.

 Onto the post… 🙂

 Three Parts Of Believing